BrunaLab/LAS6292_DataManagement/content/docs/resources/_index.md

 1. Hadley Wickham wrote a book on using the tidyverse and the [online version is FREE](https://r4ds.had.co.nz/).
 This is a phenomenal resource on using R to import, tidy, and visualize data.

-2. [RStudio Cheat Sheets](https://rstudio.com/resources/cheatsheets/): help with commands for using the different `tidyverse` packages, RStudio shortcuts and tricks, help with R commands, and more.
+2. [Posit Cheat Sheets](https://posit.co/resources/cheatsheets/): help with commands for using the different `tidyverse` packages, RStudio shortcuts and tricks, help with R commands, and more.
 You definitely want the ones for Data Import, Work with Strings, Factors, Data Transformation, and Base R.

 3. Where and How to ask for help